reinhart1010/nix/docs/en/linux/insmod.md

 # insmod

 Dynamically load modules into the Linux Kernel.
+See also: `kmod`, for other module management commands.
 More information: <https://manned.org/insmod>.

 - Insert a kernel module into the Linux kernel: